smbsimon/smbsimon.github.io/work.md

 - [*Gunshots: Gun Deaths In Vermont, 2011-2016*](https://www.vpr.org/vpr-news/2017-08-07/gunshots-project-data-gun-deaths-in-vermont-2011-2016) — for Vermont Public Radio (data analysis)

-a miscellaneous sampling of other things:
+and also some other things:

 - [A journalism exit interview](https://source.opennews.org/articles/exit-interviews-sara-simon/) — for Source, a blog from OpenNews, an interview about my time in journalism